menu

 Overview

 Hopewell is a tiny borough located in the state of Pennsylvania.
 With a population of 187 people and just one neighborhood, Hopewell is the 1097th largest community in Pennsylvania.
-Hopewell has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Hopewell has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Occupations and Workforce